smallest-cock/RL-Custom-Quickchat/README.md

     - Also update `checkWithinScreenBounds(topLeftY, height)` on the same line
     - Make sure the new region is large enough to contain the whole .png image

+#### If "fast mode" fails

+This usually happens when you change the position or size of the AlphaConsole settings window (causing previous mouse click positions to no longer be valid).
+If you didn't touch the AlphaConsole settings window and you still see this message, you can just disable "fast mode" altogether to avoid issues:

+- At the top of your script, change the value of `enableAutoclickerFastMode` to `False`
+- Alternatively, you can create a macro which triggers the function `toggleFastMode()`.
+This will give you the ability to toggle fast mode at any time without having to edit/restart your script

 #### If you get this error: `PyAutoGUI was unable to import pyscreeze ...`

 - Run this command: `pip install -U Pillow` to update the Pillow module to the latest version